-Electric current

-The drift of electrons within a conductor is known as an electric current, measured in amperes and given the symbol I.
+Electric current The drift of electrons within a conductor is known as an electric electrical circuit.

-Electric shock Electric shock occurs when a person becomes part of the electrical circuit.
+Electric shock Electric shock occurs when a person becomes part of the companies, all providing a service within their own specialism to a customer, client or user.